Published on October 13, 2025

 Next, look at the term length.
 This is the period your policy will be active, with common options being 10, 15, 20, or 30 years.
 The right term for you depends on your financial timeline.
 For example, if you have 12 years left on your mortgage, a 15-year term would ensure that debt is covered if something happens to you.
 If you have young children, you might want a term that lasts until they’re financially independent.
 Aligning the term length with your biggest financial obligations is a smart way to ensure your loved ones are protected when they need it most.

-Understand Your Premium Options
+Understanding Your Premium Payment Options

 Your premium is the amount you’ll pay—usually monthly or annually—to keep your policy active.
 While you might see ads for life insurance for as little as $9 a month, remember that premiums are highly personalized.
 They’re based on your age, health, lifestyle, coverage amount, and term length.
 When comparing quotes, make sure you’re looking at policies with identical coverage and terms to get a true apples-to-apples price comparison.
 The premium should be affordable for your budget over the long run, but it shouldn’t be the only factor you consider.